 Mel is not a person.
-She is a like a tornado, an experience that happens to you, more like a natural phenomenon that a two legged human.
+She is like a tornado, an experience that happens to you, more like a natural phenomenon that a two-legged human.
 If you are lucky to get some Mel in your life, your life will never be the same.

 Mel was my best woman at my wedding, and she will always be My Best!